mapachurro/snapsdocs/snaps-getting-started-v1.md

 Flask, as described [here](LINK TO FLASK PAGE REQUIRED HERE), is a distribution channel for developmental, experimental, kooky stuff for MetaMask, and Snaps is the first feature to be released through it.

-* Start by [downloading Flask] (LINK HERE)
+* Start by downloading [Flask](LINK HERE) and adding it to Chrome
-* in Chrome, click on the plugins puzzle piece, and then 'Manage Extensions'
-* make sure 'Developer Mode' is enabled on the far right, then click 'Load unpacked' on the far left
-* navigate to the downloaded Flask file, and click 'Select Folder'

 At this point, you should see Flask added to your browser as an extension.
-If you currently have another build of MetaMask installed in your browser, it's probably best to disable the extension (but make sure you have your Secret Recovery Phrase backed up!)
+If you currently have another build of MetaMask installed in your browser, disable it (but make sure you have your Secret Recovery Phrase backed up!).

 ### Serving a snap to your local environment

 Now that you have Flask in your browser, it's time to find something to plug into it.
+If you don't want to download any code for the moment, check out the example snap [deployed here](https://metamask.github.io/snap-template/) and follow the instructions below under 'Interacting with the Snap'.

+If you're ready to jump in and see how a Snap looks on the backend, follow the steps below!

-Open up a new Terminal window, and do the following:
+Open up a new terminal window, and do the following:

 * clone the snaps monorepo [here](https://github.com/MetaMask/snaps-skunkworks)
 * `cd` into the repo, and run `nvm use 14.15` to make sure you're using the right version of nodejs